karayu/telephone-pictionary/README.md

 ## Phase 1

+The task for phase 1 is to add color support to our drawing program.
+The user will be able to choose a color to draw in.
+You'll be working in `client/draw.js` and `client/draw.html`.
+Replace each of the PHASE 1 comments with the appropriate Spacebars and Javascript code.

 Here you'll be getting used to Meteor's reactive templating system.
 That sounds fancy and complicated, but what it really means is that Meteor does its best to tell when the information substituted into your HTML templates changes, and